arviz-devs/arviz/doc/source/contributing/contributing_prs.md

 ArviZ is a community-driven project and always has multiple people working on it simultaneously.
 These guidelines define a set of rules to ensure that we all make the most of our time and we don't have two contributors working on the same changes.
-LEt's see what to do when you encounter the following scenarios:
+Let's see what to do when you encounter the following scenarios:

 ### If an issue ticket exists
 If an issue exists check the ticket to ensure no one else has started working on it.
 If you are first to start work, comment on the ticket to make it evident to others.
 If the comment looks old or abandoned leave a comment asking if you may start work.